This post may contain affiliate links. For more information, please read the full disclosure policy here.

 You bet this made the list.
 Just like visiting LA and needing to see Hollywood, you can’t go to California and not stop by In-N-Out.
 I now understand why people are obsessed with this place, because the burgers were better than their counterparts.
 I also love the fun palm tree prints.

-This is definitely one of my favourite things to do in LA.
-I loved being able to go behind-the-scenes and see what it takes to create TV shows.
+I mentioned this briefly above, but this is definitely one of my favourite things to do in LA.
+I loved being able to go behind the scenes and see what it takes to create TV shows.
 On my Warner Bros.
 Studio Tour back in 2013, we had a preview of an upcoming episode of Pretty Little Liars; saw sets from 2 Broke Girls; sat on the Friends couch; and visited the houses from the Gilmore Girls.
 If you’re a TV show fanatic like myself, I highly recommend a visit.

 We had an hour to spare before heading to the airport on our last day, so we went for a walk down Melrose Avenue to take photos in front of all the street art.
 Between Harper and Fairfax Avenue there’s the Made in LA wall, the infamous Paul Smith pink wall, and a couple of other random displays along the way.